nebiljabari/vonKoch-Algorithm/README.md

 From scratch, personal writing of the formula in ES6

-*note: need to be re-write to allow infinit loop (fractal standard principal)*
+*note: need to be re-write to allow infinite loop (fractal standard principal)*